ThonyPrice/Bachelor_Thesis/README.md

-# Bachelor Thesis (Degree Project in Computer Science, First Cycle)
+# Degree Project in Computer Science, First Cycle

 ## Evaluation of Feature Selection Methods for Machine Learning Classification of Breast Cancer